0xbigz/blog.md/governance.md

 ### factions
 - user can opt to join a faction (F_A, F_B) or create a new faction (F_C)
 - each faction gets to elect up to two senators
+- each faction has X% the treasury at start of quarter as budget (inspired by "sortition" [4])
 - leaving factions for being member < X seconds old requires exit tax

 ### proposals